microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/Academies/Network Security Academy.md

 ## Network Security Academy
 Welcome to the Network Security Academy.
 Explore network security video sessions with demos delivered directly to partners, relevant certifications, and further resources.

+The Azure Network Security Academy focuses on security solutions designed to protect your network infrastructure and resources in Azure.
+Explore its key features including network segmentation, access controls, and distributed denial of service (DDoS) protection.
+Learn how with Azure Network Security, organizations can safeguard their cloud networks against various threats and manage their security policies centrally.

 #### Stay connected with the [Azure Network Security Blog](https://techcommunity.microsoft.com/t5/azure-network-security-blog/bg-p/AzureNetworkSecurityBlog).